IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks.md

 * Copy the results on the `oc-mirror` to ansible controller to apply to cluster in future steps.
 ### Notes
 * Currenly, platform can **only** be mirrored the legacy way.
 While the image set can contain platform mirroring configs, it will **not** be applied to cluster.
 * This playbook can be run at any stage after the **0 Setup** playbook.
-Make sure to run this before the cluster staring pulling at the images from the registry which typically happens where the **Create Nodes Playbook** is run.
+Make sure to run this before the cluster starts pulling at the images from the registry which typically happens where the **Create Nodes Playbook** is run.
 ## 5 Setup Bastion Playbook
 ### Overview